Pin for later!

-One tradition we keep in our family is counting down the days to Christmas with an Advent calendar.
+One of the holiday traditions we keep in our family is counting down the days to Christmas with an Advent calendar.
 My kids love having something to look forward to each day as we wait for Santa Claus to come to town.
+It really gets all of us in the Christmas spirit!
 My family is Swedish, so our tradition is also to leave out something on Christmas Eve for Tomte, an elf from folklore.
-Tomte has even been known to stop by with gifts for the kids on Christmas even (while Grandpa “holds the reindeer outside”) so we really have to start planning early.
+Tomte has even been known to stop by with gifts for the kids on Christmas eve (while Grandpa “holds the reindeer outside”) so we really have to start planning early.

 If you want to involve your kids in making this year’s Advent calendar, here are a few ideas I found online.
 Click on the links for the full instructions.